autoreduction/autoreduce-documents/projects/sub-projects.md

 There are opportunities to get involved with any of these.
 Note, this list may from time to time get out of date and please don't hesitate to contact us to discuss getting involved with any of these sub-projects.

 # Autoreduction sub-projects
-## Web application graphical output
+## Web application dynamical graphical output
-The web application is currently being used to view, in a textual manner, the status of reduction jobs.
-A request from instrument scientists has been to also show a graphical representation of their reduced data.
+The web application has been extending to allow static ploting.
+This project is to extend it allow dynamical plotting.
+A request from instrument scientists.
 This project would involve the following tasks:
-* Agreeing the format which instrument scientists would like to see their data
+* Agreeing the presentation which instrument scientists
-* Producing a plot from the output reduced file
+* Producing a dynamical plot from the output reduced file
 * Storing the plot in the database
 * Adding that plot to the web application

-Potential extension tasks:
-* Be able to create a graph based on snapshots of the data taken during acquisition
-* Talk to the IBEX team about adding this to their interface

 ## Web application testing
 The web application is a way in which users can monitor and interact with Autoreduction and it is used by support to monitor the system.
 A sub-project is to add automated testing to this part of the system also, with a combination of unit and system tests incorporating the test automation tool Selenium.
 For the more complex use cases, we would want to have a separate machine to run these test less frequently, once per day, as to not interfere with the travis testing pipeline.